-Lower School drama students perform in grade-level class plays, and Middle and Upper School students produce several separate full-scale productions and musicals each year.
-Recent productions include The Drowsy Chaperone, The Wizard of Oz, Alice in Wonderland, and The Addams Family.
+Our award-winning Upper School Theatre program earned five Blumey nominations.
+Drama students starting in Lower School perform in grade-level class plays, and Middle and Upper School students produce separate full-scale productions and musicals each year.

 The Hance Family Gallery exhibits artwork from our students, faculty, alumni, and visiting artists.
 Every year, we proudly host an exhibit open to the public featuring famous artists, such as Romare Bearden.

 Our music program offers many vocal and instrumental options beginning in junior kindergarten.
 By Upper School, students choose from concert choir, chamber/honors choir, a cappella choir, concert/honors band, and string/honors orchestra.

 As part of our Artists in Residence Program, the Charlotte Ballet worked with Middle School students in a variety of impactful ways.